Would you like to know how to steal your competitor’s backlinks and rank ahead of them?

-Now you have done with the complete list of competitors backlinks so, it’s time to build them for your own website.
+Now you have done with the complete list of competitor’s backlinks so, it’s time to build them for your own website.

 Firstly check what techniques your competitors are using to get backlinks.
-For example, if your competitor got a backlink from a forum, then go to that forum, signup and add your URL there within your post as a reference.
+For example, if your competitor got a backlink from a forum, then go to that forum, signup, and add your URL there within your post as a reference.

 When posting in forums, try to create helpful content with your link.
 In this way, you’ll get appreciated by people and there are more chances, they will click on your site’s link.

-If your competitor got a backlink within a content, it means competitor published a guest post on the site like this one:
+If your competitor got a backlink within a content, it means the competitor published a guest post on the site like this one:

 Many blogs also give authors a free backlink in the author bio section.
 They are high-quality backlinks that increase the blog’s authority and traffic as well.
-If you want to build that type of backlinks, you need to submit a guest post of your own.
+If you want to build that type of backlink, you need to submit a guest post of your own.
 (If you want to find high-quality guest posting sites, just follow this article).

-Yes, this step alone takes time and some serious efforts as many site owners don’t accept guest post easily.
+Yes, this step alone takes time and some serious efforts as many site owners don’t accept guest posts easily.
 Many of them will ask for a paid post so it is best to avoid those sites, which require costly payments.